-On Tuesday this week, OpenAI released the much-anticipated upgrade of the current AI language model (GPT-3.5) which their eloquent human-like chatbot, ChatGPT, runs on: GPT-4, and in doing so, some are saying the world has potentially been issued with its latest dose of “future shock” – echoing Alvin Toffler’s watershed book by the same name.
+On Tuesday this week, OpenAI released the much-anticipated upgrade of the current AI language model (GPT-3.5) which their eloquent human-like chatbot, ChatGPT, runs on: GPT-4.

-Although OpenAI has stated that, in casual conversation, the difference between ChatGPT’s GPT-3.5 and the new GPT-4 language model, is subtle, there are in fact a wealth of marked differences between the two – all of which could be viewed as equally as terrifying as they are exciting.
+Although OpenAI has explained that, in casual conversation, the difference between ChatGPT’s GPT-3.5 and the new GPT-4 language model, can be subtle, there are in fact marked differences between the two.

 OpenAI describes GPT-4 as “the latest milestone in OpenAI’s effort in scaling up deep learning.”